nodejs/node/doc/api/buffer.markdown

 may be beyond the end of the buffer.
 Defaults to `false`.

 Works as `buffer.readUInt32*`, except buffer contents are treated as two's complement signed values.

+### buf.readInt64LE(offset[, noAssert])
+### buf.readInt64BE(offset[, noAssert])

+* `offset` Number or String
+* `noAssert` Boolean, Optional, Default: false
+* Return: Number

+Reads a signed 64 bit integer from the buffer at the specified offset with specified endian format.

+If the value is less than `Number.MIN_SAFE_INTEGER` or greater than `Number.MAX_SAFE_INTEGER` then a String is returned, otherwise a Number is returned.
+Because of this, it is assumed that you will pass the return value to JavaScript Int64 module, rather than interact with the value directly.

+Set `noAssert` to true to skip validation of `offset`.
+This means that `offset` may be beyond the end of the buffer.
+Defaults to `false`.

+Works as `buffer.readUInt64*`, except buffer contents are treated as two's complement signed values.

 ### buf.readFloatLE(offset[, noAssert])